ng-docs/rxjs.dev/docs_app/content/guide/subject.md

 <span class="informal">A multicasted Observable uses a Subject under the hood to make multiple Observers see the same Observable execution.</span>

-多播的 Observable 在底层使用 Subject 来让多个 Observer 看到相同的 Observable 执行。
+<span class="informal">多播的 Observable 在底层使用 Subject 来让多个 Observer 看到相同的 Observable 执行。</span>

 Under the hood, this is how the `multicast` operator works: Observers subscribe to an underlying Subject, and the Subject subscribes to the source Observable.
 The following example is similar to the previous example which used `observable.subscribe(subject)`: